tolomea/django-data-browser/README.rst

     if hasattr(request, "data_browser"):
         # Data Browser specific customization

-This is particularly useful if you want to route the Data Browser to a DB replica.
+This is particularly useful if you want to route the Data Browser to a DB replica for a particular model (n.b. if you want to do this for all models see `QuerySet.using()`_ below.).

 The context also includes a ``fields`` member that lists all the fields the Data Browser plans to access.
 You can use this to do conditional prefetching or annotating to support those fields like this: